vishalvshekkar/Animator/README.md

 # Animator
 Animator is a block-based `UIView` animation helper which enables consecutive animations to be performed with ease.

+When there's a complex multi-step animation that needs to be performed, we usually break these down into smaller animatable steps and animate these smaller steps one after the other.
+To do this, every new animation step needs to be invoked after the completion of the last step.
+When using the stock `UIView` `animate` methods, the code gets very ugly and unmanageable with a complex animation.
+If you add every step into a method and invoke these methods in the completion blocks of the last animation step, the code readability reduces slightly as there's no continuation.

+As a developer, when you visualize an animation, and when you need to prototype that and polish over it, having a readable codebase helps a lot.
+It helps you better understand the steps and fix bugs easily.
+That's where `Animator` comes in to help.

 #Using `Animator`

 Most simply, call `addAnimations:` with a closure that contains the animation code on `Animator`.
 Invoke `animate` to begin animating.
 This animates whatever statements are in the block with a 1s duration (default).